Alexey Vasilenko

 Welcome!

-I am a Postdoctoral Fellow at the Owen Graduate School of Management, Vanderbilt University, with research interests in asset management, household finance, and labor and finance.
-I am currently on the 2025-2026 academic job market.
+I am a Postdoctoral Fellow at the Owen Graduate School of Management, Vanderbilt University.
+In July 2026, I will join Monash University as an Assistant Professor of Finance (Senior Lecturer).
+My research interests lie in household finance, asset management, and the economics of education.

 Download my CV.